NikiforovG/GPN_Intelligence_CUP_2019/README.md

-# GPN_Intelligence_CUP_2019
+# GPN Intelligence CUP 2019
-Repo with GPN Intelligence CUP 2019 solution
+This repository contains an answer to "GPN Intelligence CUP 2019" (Data Science competittion).